-Get an underpowered vehicle and you will regret it every time you drive up hill or stop at the servo for fuel…
+Get an under powered vehicle and you will regret it every time you drive up hill or stop at the servo for fuel…

-- 12 Volts system required very large expensive cables and massive amperage fuses..
+12 Volts system required very large expensive cables and massive amperage fuses..

 240 Volts appliance and accessories are getting better and better at using less power, they are cheaper to buy and available everywhere..

-In my opinion, the best solution at the moment would be to keep the existing vehicle voltage (either 12 or 24 Volts) for the simple, basic things like lights and driving fans and use 240 Volt for everything else…
+In my opinion, the best solution at the moment would be to keep the existing vehicle voltage (either 12 or 24 Volts) for the simple, basic things like lights and driving fans and use 240 Volts for everything else…

 It depends..
 They both do offer pros and cons..
 I just listed the pros of each, as the cons are obviously the opposite for each other..

 Cheaper to buy

-- MR Licence (only two axles)
+MR Licence (only two axles)

-- Lower entrance (no many steps)
+Lower entrance (fewer or lower steps)

-- Better turning radios (most of the times)
+Better turning radios (most of the times)

 Lower roof and still comfortable high ceiling

-- Bigger fuel tank
+Bigger fuel tank

-- Can carry more weight
+Can carry more weight

-- Better comfort at high speed
+Better comfort at high speed

-- Plenty of storage room in the underfloor bins
+Plenty of storage room in the underfloor bins

-- Higher driving position
+Higher driving position

-- Easier engine access (most of the times)
+Easier engine access (most of the times)

-- Hwy diff or better diff ratio for Hwy use
+Hwy diff or better diff ratio for Hwy use

 You can see from these lists that both vehicle can be suitable for conversion..
-There are as many bus converted on the road as there are coaches.
+There are as many buses converted on the road as there are coaches.
 You need to consider your requirements along with what each chassis does offer..

-It can easily drop below 3 or even 2 if there are serious problem with the engine, driving in the wrong gear, revving the engine unnecessarily and to high or a lack of filters maintenance for example..
+It can easily drop below 3 or even 2 if there are serious problems with the engine, driving in the wrong gear, revving the engine unnecessarily and to high or a lack of filters maintenance for example..

 Here people tend to have different opinions based on their knowledge & Skills…

-I did a test once in January on a beautiful day with two composite panel laying on the grass, one white and the other one black.
+I did a test once in January on a beautiful day with two composite panels laying on the grass, one white and the other one black.
 Then with the help of a laser thermometer I checked the surface temperature..